 8. Pike Place Market

-One of the most sought after tourist attractions in all of Seattle – Pike Place Market.
+One of the most sought-after tourist attractions in all of Seattle – Pike Place Market.
 Pike Place Market has been around since 1907 and is the oldest continuously run farmers market in America.
 Here you can grocery shop, eat at fast restaurants, you can find fine dining, hip bars, breweries, wine tastings, and so much more!
-Its a one stop shop for everything iconic about Seattle and although its crowded, its definitely not to be missed.
-For photos at Pike Place I recommend arriving before the market opens or plan to get tight, portrait mode photos to reduce the number of people in your pictures!
+It’s a one-stop-shop for everything iconic about Seattle and although it’s crowded, it’s not to be missed.
+For photos at Pike Place, I recommend arriving before the market opens or plan to get tight, portrait mode photos to reduce the number of people in your pictures!